Growth Management Strategy

 |

-If you are interested in being part of our ongoing engagement, monitor this webpage (subscribe at the bottom to get notice when the page has been updated) to learn about the most recent project activities and consultation opportunities, provide input (complete a survey, email the contact below or attend public sessions) and ask questions (via the contact below).
+It is never to late to get involved.
+We want to hear from you!
+If you are interested in being part of our ongoing engagement, monitor this webpage (subscribe at the bottom to get notice when the page has been updated) to learn about the most recent project activities and consultation opportunities, provide input by completing a survey (now closed), calling or emailing the contact below or attending public sessions and ask questions (via the contact below).
 You can also ask (via the contact below) to be added to a stakeholder list for periodic updates and communications.
 Stage 2: The first public consultation took place via virtual public meeting on October 2, 2025 at 4:00 p.m., with a presentation by our consulting team, Hemson Consulting, on the process and findings to date, followed by questions and comments.
-Stage 3: The public is welcome to view and ask questions when a presentation is provided to the Planning Advisory Committee on the first phase of Stage 3 (growth scenario options, draft allocations and general policy topic areas).
-Direct public consultation on this stage is hoped to take place in February, 2026.
-Stage 4: Public consultation is expected to take place in April, 2026.
+Stage 3: The public was welcomed to view and ask questions when a presentation was provided to the Planning Advisory Committee on December 10, 2025 regarding growth scenario options, draft allocations and general policy topic areas.
+Attend a public consultation session - there are three meetings offered in different locations in the Counties during March, 2026 (see top of page), including one virtual opportunity.
+Stage 4: Municipalities will be asked to formally comment on the GMS (likely in May, 2026).
+This is an opportunity that you can get involved with your local Council by providing your comments to them.
+Formal/statutory public consultation is expected to take place in June, 2026.
 All input received will be considered during the development of the GMS. |

 ||||||||